flatironinstitute/disBatch/Readme.md

 * `disBatch_134504_kvsinfo.txt`: TCP address of invoked KVS server if any (for additional advanced status monitoring)

 ## Installation

+**Users of Flatiron resources: disBatch is available via the module system.
+You do not need to clone this repo to use it.**

 `disBatch.py` requires the `kvsstcp` package, which should be installed in python's path, or placed in this directory.
 You can simply clone this git repository with `--recursive` (or run `git submodule update --init` if you've already cloned it).